Cocompactly cubulated crystallographic groups: Introduction

-Moreover, if $V$ is a virtually-$\integers^n$ group, then $V$ is cocompactly cubulated if and only if $V$ acts properly and cocompactly on $\mathbf R_n$, the standard tiling of $\Euclidean^n$ by $n$-cubes. \end{thmA}
+Theorem~A is related to Theorem~\ref{thm:product_action}, which says that if $V$ is a virtually-$\integers^n$ group, then $V$ is cocompactly cubulated if and only if $V$ acts properly and cocompactly on $\mathbf R_n$, the standard tiling of $\Euclidean^n$ by $n$-cubes.
+This assertion appears as Lemma~16.12 in~\cite{WiseIsraelHierarchy}, where Wise deduces it from the Flat Torus Theorem~\cite{BridsonHaefliger}.
+We give an alternative proof, deducing it from Theorem~A using results of Caprace-Sageev~\cite{CapraceSageev} and~\cite{HagenBoundary}.

-\begin{proof} The first assertion is Theorem~\ref{thm:boundaryoctahedron}.
-The second follows from the first: given any group $V$ that acts properly and cocompactly on a CAT(0) cube complex $\mathbf X$ and contains a finite-index subgroup $T\cong\integers^n$, applying the first assertion to the induced action of the crystallographic group $T$ on $\mathbf X$ shows that $\simp\mathbf X\cong\mathbf Q_n$.

-Finally, suppose $V$ contains a finite-index subgroup $T\cong\integers^n$.
-By~\cite[Proposition~3.5]{CapraceSageev}, if $V$ acts properly and cocompactly on the CAT(0) cube complex $\mathbf X$, there is a convex, $G$-cocompact subcomplex $E(\mathbf X)$ on which $V$ acts essentially, in the sense that each halfspace of $E(\mathbf X)$ contains $V$-orbit points arbitrarily far from the given hyperplane.
-By the first assertion of the present theorem, $\simp E(\mathbf X)\cong\mathbf Q_n$, and it follow from Lemma~\ref{lem:actsonrn} below that $E(\mathbf X)$ contains a $V$-invariant copy of $\mathbf R_n$. \end{proof}

-Although Theorem~A applies to a rather specific class of groups and cube complexes, we present a proof which seems amenable to generalization to the situation in which $G$ is a group acting properly and cocompactly on two distinct cube complexes, and indeed it seems a similar approach may answer the above question positively.
-In Section~\ref{sec:bounarychar}, we also sketch a quick proof that uses the somewhat heavy machinery of~\cite{CapraceSageev} and~\cite{HagenBoundary}; however, our actual argument proceeds directly from the definition of the simplicial boundary.
+Although Theorem~A applies to a rather specific class of groups and cube complexes, we present a proof which seems amenable to generalization to the situation in which $G$ is a group acting properly and cocompactly on two distinct cube complexes, and indeed it seems a similar approach may answer the above question positively for many cocompactly cubulated groups.
+In Section~\ref{sec:bounarychar}, we also sketch a quick proof of Theorem~A that uses the somewhat heavy machinery of~\cite{CapraceSageev}; however, our actual argument proceeds directly from the definition of the simplicial boundary.